jhonGC96/QA-AUTOMATION-UDEMY/README.md

 5.- Table: Validate a static table

 ----- How to execute -------
-Amazon.- use the tag '@Amazon'
+Amazon.- use the tag '@Amazon'.

-BuggyCars.- all case use '@Buggy'
+BuggyCars.- all case use '@Buggy'.

-Google.- use the tag '@Google'
+Google.- use the tag '@Google'.

-Sandbox.- use the tag '@Sandbox'
+Sandbox.- use the tag '@Sandbox'.

-Table.- @Table
+Table.- @Table.

 ---- Example ----